 By clicking on Respond to an Examiner’s Report or Update an Owner Name/Address from the new menu, customers will now be given simplified options and more information to assist them selecting the correct form.

-The following trade mark forms will be amended:
+The following trade mark forms have been amended:

 - Respond to an Examiner’s Report